 PROCESS

-Draft proposed modifications are being provided in advance or by the April 7, 2021 PAC meeting, and will be circulated by email and posted on the website.
+Draft proposed modifications are being provided in advance or by the April 7, 2021 PAC meeting, and will be posted on the website.

 Comments are invited by email to SherwoodParkPAC@gmail.com prior to April 30, 2021.
-Please us the subject line: “Comments on Constitution and Bylaws”.
+Please use the subject line: “Comments on Constitution and Bylaws”.

 A summary of comments received and their disposition by the Executive (whether accepted, rejected, or modified) will be posted to the website on or about May 14, 2021 for a final comment period ending May 21, 2021.
+During these periods, as required by the BC Schools Act, the Principal will be consulted on the drafts.

 Shortly after May 21, 2021, a final draft version will be posted on the website and circulated in advance of a vote to adopt the changes at the PAC meeting scheduled for June 9, 2021.